 Third, it is important to accumulate, consolidate and compile know-how for career consulting.
 Advisers and counselors have respectively accumulated their personal know-how for youth career development support at school.
 The government should consider consolidating and standardizing such know-how in some way to enhance indirect career development support at school throughout Japan.
-Regarding career consulting services under development at the labor administration side for youths and educational institutions, particularly, the findings in this research may give implications on how best to grasp impacts of "tests," "information" and "experiences" on individual students accurately and how best to support their guidance into decisions on career choices.
-In this research, we find that attention should be paid to differences between males and females when "tests" are effectively utilized in career development support at school.
-Regarding "information," in this research, we also find that information should be provided from the viewpoint of experts since students are influenced greatly by their family members, friends and mass media.
-Regarding "experiences," in this research, we can also see that their effects can heat up some students and cool down others.
+Regarding career consulting services under development at the labor administration side for youths and educational institutions, particularly, this report's findings may give implications on how best to grasp impacts of "tests," "information" and "experiences" on individual students accurately and how best to support their guidance into decisions on career choices.
+This report has found that attention should be paid to differences between males and females when "tests" are effectively utilized in career development support at school.
+Regarding "information," this report has found that information should be provided from the viewpoint of experts since students are influenced greatly by their family members, friends and mass media.
+Regarding "experiences," this report has indicated that their effects can heat up some students and cool down others.
 Their effects may thus differ depending on students' attributes.
 We believe that we have received a vision that we can consolidate and standardize more practical know-how for career counseling, from consolidating, accumulating and compiling these findings, these findings could be consolidated, accumulated and compiled to consolidate and standardize more practical know-how for career consulting.

-Finally, regarding all themes taken up by this research, we would like to note that more essential cooperation between labor and education administration agencies should be pursued.
+Finally, regarding all themes taken up by this report, we would like to note that more essential cooperation between labor and education administration agencies should be pursued.
 Career guidance links schools to work.
 But career guidance is peripheral for both schools and labor administration agencies and frequently fails to attract attention from either.
 The problem of unstable youth employment in the transition from school to society in Japan often emerges as youths are trapped between school and jobs.
 Particularly, schools and public employment security offices should always cooperate in supporting youths to ensure that school dropouts, jobless university graduates and other youths separated from schools can receive continuous, immediate and appropriate career development support.
 Therefore, career development support measures at school should rather overlap with those at public employment security offices.
-As noted at the outset of this paper, the Japanese government is seeking to support youths' independence through cooperation between relevant government agencies.
+As noted at the outset of this report, the Japanese government is seeking to support youths' independence through cooperation between relevant government agencies.
 We can conclude that enhancement of such cooperation is essential to career development support.